CerovecVojislav/TeamTrackASP/README.md

-# MVC Employee Project  - ASP.NET
+# TeamTrackASP

 ## Introduction:
-The MVC Employee Project is a simple application developed using the Model-View-Controller (MVC) architectural pattern in ASP.NET.
+TeamTrackASP is a simple application developed using the Model-View-Controller (MVC) architectural pattern in ASP.NET.
 This project does not rely on a database and instead uses in-memory data storage.

 ## Project Structure:
 The project follows the MVC pattern, which separates the application into three main components: